Prag8855/aab/content/guides/german-health-insurance.md

     reviews/german-health-insurance/mike-woodiwiss.md
 ---

-This guide explains how German health insurance works, and how to choose the best health insurance for your needs.
+This guide explains how German health insurance works, and how to choose the best health insurance.

 {% include "_blocks/tableOfContents.html" %}

 ## How German health insurance works

 All German residents must have health insurance.

-You pay for health insurance every month.
-When you are sick, your health insurance pays for all necessary healthcare.
-It covers medical operations, therapy and medication.
+You pay for it every month.
+When you are sick, it insurance pays for all necessary healthcare.
+It covers medical operations, therapy, medication and dental care.

 There are 2 health insurance systems: